1cbyc/SyntheticQuantEngine/README.md

 ## Journaling

-Updates, decisions, and all my learnings flow into `docs/journal.md` so future me (or maybe possible collaborators) can replay the rationale behind each change I made.
+I would write all updates, decisions, and what I'm learnings in `docs/journal.md` so future me (or maybe possible collaborators) can replay the rationale behind each change I made.